-Whereas the way in which the world started to become more and more interconnected during the Cold War era, a considerable increase in contacts between Yugoslav and East German citizens did not occur in the period 1968-1974.
-A major reason were the worries by East German officials over GDR citizens escaping to the West via the SFRY.
-Those that were granted permission went to the SFRY with various purposes, among which health treatments along the Adriatic coast for patients suffering from asthma and skin diseases, and exchanges of academics, musicians, and members of mass organisations.
-Before the invasion of the CSSR, also a small amount of East German tourists could visit the SFRY.
-This came to a halt in August 1968.
-Attempts by the SKJ to lift the tourist traffic ban followed.
-Only in 1974, as the last member of the Warsaw Pact, the East German leadership decided to resume the in the words of Oskar Fischer, Deputy Minister of Foreign Affairs, ‘strictly organised tourist exchange’.
-Among others East German childless married couples and people with relatives in the ‘non-socialist abroad and West Berlin’ could not make tourist visits to the SFRY.
-During the negotiations with the Yugoslavs, the East Germans wanted to diminish the financial burden connected to tourist visits of approximately only 2000 GDR citizens per year in the SFRY.
-Therefore was pleaded for a similar number of Yugoslav tourists that would spend their holidays in the GDR.
-Addressing the issue of (allowed) tourism predominantly from an economic perspective by both sides was in line with the many occasions on which, during the process of political rapprochement between the SFRY and the wider Eastern Bloc, both Yugoslav and East German policy makers expressed that the economy without doubt needed to be seen as the most important area of cooperation between the two states.
+Despite the way in which the world started to become more and more interconnected during the Cold War era, the contacts between Yugoslav and East German citizens did not increase considerably in the 1968–1974 period.
+One of the major reasons for this was the concern of the East German officials that GDR citizens could escape to the West via the SFRY.
+Those that were granted permission travelled to the SFRY with various purposes, including health treatments along the Adriatic coast for patients suffering from asthma and skin diseases, and exchanges of academicians, musicians, and members of mass organisations.
+Before the invasion of the CSSR, a modest number of East German tourists could visit the SFRY.
+This came to a halt in August 1968, followed by the attempts of the SKJ to lift the tourist traffic ban.
+Only as late as in 1974, as the last member of the Warsaw Pact, the East German leadership decided to resume what was, in the words of Oskar Fischer, Deputy Minister of Foreign Affairs, a “strictly organised tourist exchange”.
+Among others, East German childless married couples and people with relatives in the “non-socialist foreign countries and West Berlin” could not visit the SFRY as tourists.
+During the negotiations with the Yugoslavs, the East Germans wanted to alleviate the financial burden related to tourist visits of approximately only 2000 GDR citizens per year to the SFRY.
+They requested that a similar number of Yugoslav tourists spend their holidays in the GDR.
+The fact that both sides addressed the issue of (allowed) tourism predominantly from an economic perspective was in line with the many occasions during the process of the political rapprochement between the SFRY and the wider Eastern Bloc when both the Yugoslav and East German policy makers stated that the economy undoubtedly needed to be seen as the most important area of cooperation between the two states.

 Continuing economic cooperation

-In May 1964, the Joint Committee for Economic and Scientific-technical Cooperation (hereafter: Joint Committee) between the SFRY and GDR was established.
-This body coordinated the intensification of collaboration between Yugoslav and East German economic units.
-The sharp words with which Belgrade and East Berlin stressed their different stances towards the Prague Spring and the Warsaw Pact five’s reaction to it, did not bring this to a halt.
-Moreover, with a coordinating role of the Joint Committee, in the period 1968-1974 multiple forms of cooperation were set-up that until the fall of the Berlin Wall were among the most remarkable forms of economic affiliations between Yugoslav and East German partners.
-This enhances my impression that the following quote does not tell the whole story: “The most disturbing factor in Yugoslav trading relations with the Eastern bloc was, however, political.
+In May 1964, the Joint Committee for Economic and Scientific-technical Cooperation (hereinafter: Joint Committee) between the SFRY and GDR was established.
+This body coordinated the intensification of the collaboration between Yugoslav and East German economic units.
+The sharp words that Belgrade and East Berlin used to express their different stances towards the Prague Spring and the Warsaw Pact five’s reaction to it did not bring this to a halt.
+Moreover, thanks to the coordinating role of the Joint Committee, in the 1968–1974 period, multiple forms of cooperation were set up that were, until the fall of the Berlin Wall, among the most remarkable forms of economic affiliations between the Yugoslav and East German partners.
+This contributes to my impression that the following quote does not tell the whole story: “The most disturbing factor in Yugoslav trading relations with the Eastern bloc was, however, political.
 The crises in their relationship in the late 1940s and early 1950s, and again after 1968, demonstrated that during these critical times, the Eastern bloc would use trade relations as an instrument of political pressure on Yugoslavia.”

-Despite the use of economic pressures on the SFRY by the USSR and its satellite states, the Yugoslav-East German relations underscore that mutual interest in economic cooperation never disappeared despite political rows surrounding the Prague Spring.
+Despite the use of economic pressures that the USSR and its satellite states exerted against the SFRY, the Yugoslav–East German relations underscore that mutual interest in economic cooperation never disappeared, despite the political rows surrounding the Prague Spring.